The Sound of Music: Cast recordings

 Columbia Masterworks recorded the original Broadway cast album at the Columbia 30th Street Studio in New York City a week after the show's 1959 opening.
 The album was the label's first deluxe package in a gatefold jacket, priced $1 higher than previous cast albums.
 It was No. 1 on Billboard's best-selling albums chart for 16 weeks in 1960.
 It was released on CD from Sony in the Columbia Broadway Masterworks series.
 In 1959, singer Patti Page recorded the title song from the show for Mercury Records on the day that the musical opened on Broadway.
-The 1961 London production was recorded by EMI and released on the HMV label and later re-issued on CD in 1997, on the Broadway Angel label.
+The 1961 London production was recorded by EMI and released on the His Master's Voice label, and later re-issued on CD in 1997, on the Broadway Angel label.
+The 1961 Australian cast recorording was the first time a major overseas production featuring Australian artists was transferred to disc.